 Sister Cities and Friendship Cities

-The City of Hobart has formal Sister City relationships with Yaizu - Japan, L'Aquila - Italy and Xi’an - China.
-In addition, a commitment has been made to Fuzhou, China to investigate the potential of a formal relationship.
+The City of Hobart has formal Sister City relationships with Yaizu - Japan, L'Aquila - Italy and friendship relationships with Xi’an and Fuzhou in China.
 These relationships provide opportunities for the people of Hobart to make professional, economic, educational, cultural and personal links with people from around the world.

 Community Committees that support the sister city relationships in Yaizu and L'Aquila have been established to develop projects that link our sister cities with Hobart and assist Council in the coordination of related activities.

-If you wish to discuss the sister city relationship or you are interested in being involved in either the Yaizu or L'Aquila Committees please contact the Council's Community Development Officer, Multicultural on (03) 6238 2151.
-For information on Fuzhou and Xi’an contact the Economic Development Project Officer on 6238 2401.
+If you wish to discuss the sister / friendship city relationships or you are interested in being involved in either the Yaizu or L'Aquila Committees please contact the Council's Economic Development Project Officer on 6238 2401 or the Coordinator – Strategic Performance and Analytics on 6238 2502.

 Yaizu, Japan (1977)

 The Hobart-Yaizu Sister City relationship was formalised on 17 February 1977, making the agreement the 6th oldest Japan-Australia sister city relationship.
 The strength of the relationship between Hobart and Yaizu is people to people cultural and educational exchange.

 The origins of the Hobart-Yaizu Sister City relationship began with the tuna fishing fleets that once harboured in Hobart during the 1960s and 1970s.
 The fishermen were from the large tuna fleet based one and a half hours south of Tokyo, in Yaizu.
 Because of regular and long visits from the fishermen, business and personal connections started to form between Hobart and Yaizu.

 Yaizu on Wikipedia